nikitamaloo/Part-1---Purchase-Data-Analysis--KPIs/README.md

-# Part 1 - Purchase Data Analysis- KPIs
+# Part 1 - Retail Data Purchase Analytics- KPIs
-# Online Purchase Data Analysis - KPIs

 * **This notebook contains the dataset of an online retail.
 It is the Part 1 of the analysis series based this dataset**
 * **My aim is to explore this dataset and measure the important KPIs commonly used to see the past trends, identify the gaps and make the decisions critical to the future business.**